NathanielRus/HTML-and-CSS-Projects-TA/README.md

 # HTML-and-CSS-Projects-TA
-Projects for the Tech Academy boot camp on HTML and CSS
+Basic Projects for the Tech Academy boot camp on HTML and CSS
 ### Technologies
 ```
 HTML5